cmorrow10/Matplotlib-Challenge/README.md

 ##### 1.)
 Calculated the correlation coefficient and linear regression model between mouse weight and average observed tumor volume for the entire Capomulin treatment regimen.
 ##### 2.)
 Plotted the linear regression model on top of the previous scatter plot.
 ![matplotlib1](https://github.com/kmorrow439/matplotlib_challenge/assets/114371722/b0834f01-401f-4104-bdab-9ecf1d914fb9)

-# Analysis
-##### In the clinical study, 248 mice were tested by 10 different drug regimens.
-The bar chart shows that Capomulin and Ramicane regimens tested the highest with over 200 mice and Propriva tested the lowest with 150 mice.
-Out of 248 mice, by gender, 122 were female and 126 were males.
-The correlation between mouse weight and the average tumor volume is 0.84.
-In the linear regression model, the results show that when mouse weight increases, the average tumor volume increases.
-In the box plot, Capomulin and Ramicane tested very close, but Capomulin had the least final tumor volume of each mouse aftere the study was complete.